-29. Comparative amounts:
+28. Comparative amounts:

 The comparative figures for the previous period have been reclassified where necessary, in order to conform to the current year's presentation.
-Such reclassification do not affect the previously reported net profits or net assets.
-The current year's information is not fully comparable with the prior year due to first time consolidation of Nakilat Maritime (OSG Nakilat) as disclosed in note 5.
+Such reclassification does not affect the previously reported net profits or net assets.
+The current year's information is not fully comparable with the prior year due to full acquisition of Nakilat Maritime (OSG Nakilat) in the prior year as disclosed in note 5.